dan-leo/masters/thesis/v8/thesis.md

 #### LoRaWAN {#lorawan}

 LoRa is a low-power wide-area network technology.
 It is based on spread spectrum modulation techniques derived from chirp spread spectrum technology.

 LoRa is an LPWAN based on chirp spread spectrum modulation techniques developed in France by Cycleo, founded in 2009, and acquired by Semtech which founded the LoRa Alliance.
 Although it is a contender for NB-IoT, it lacks bidirectionality and data rate.

 * Although LoRaWAN performs better for brief messages, it incurs high energy usage when multiple messages are required.
-* Secondly, LoRaWAN messages are not guaranteed, and ensuring reliability on a hier level consumes even more energy in the use of user-defined acknowledgements.
+* Secondly, LoRaWAN messages are not guaranteed, and ensuring reliability on a higher level consumes even more energy in the use of user-defined acknowledgements.
 * LoRaWAN is only scalable to under 500 devices per gateway compared to NB-IoT and GPRS which can handle 100 times more.
 This is due the lack of scheduling between devices, duty-cycle limits and few channels.
 A suggestion is to increase the number of base stations in an area.

-LoRaWAN uses chirp-spread-spectrum (CSS) and is publically accessible from networks such as The Things Network (TTN).
+LoRaWAN uses chirp-spread-spectrum (CSS) and is publicly accessible from networks such as The Things Network (TTN).
 Unfortunately, although that has the best coverage, it only uses class A which means it cannot listen for asynchronous downlink messages except after an uplink (which defeats the purpose of avoid unnecessary uplink transmissions which draw large current) [@Adelantado2017].

 #### SigFox {#sigfox}

-Sigfox, headquarted in France and founded in 2009, is a global network operator that has over 375 employees.
+Sigfox, headquartered in France and founded in 2009, is a global network operator that has over 375 employees.
 In South Africa, its subsidiary is known as SquidNet.
 Briefly, SigFox is an ultra-narrow-band wireless technology that one can send 140 12-byte messages per day due to the duty cycle limitation of unlicensed frequencies.
 One can also receive 4 downlink ack messages, but this is not good enough when looking to optimize the sending of GPS/GNSS updates [@SigFox2016].
-SigFox is a contender for NB-IoT, but it lacks bidirectionality and datarate.
+SigFox is a contender for NB-IoT, but it lacks bidirectionality and data rate.

 Simulations show that with the random transmissions of 55k devices, a base station can still receive and process 270 simultaneous messages while still ensuring a 99.9% PDR [@Durand2019].